-"Strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5°C."

-- 2.1.3.
-The United Kingdom (UK) is committed to deliver on the Paris Agreement by the push for further reductions in emissions. - 2.1.4.
-NSSLGlobal's CRMP demonstrates our commitment to reduce greenhouse gas 06/21 Carbon Reduction Plan in the generation of this CRMP. - commitment, we have measured our UK Energy and greenhouse gas emissions as classified within scope 1, 2 & mandatory elements of scope 3 (of the SECR) which are presented in tables 1, 2 & 3.
-This statement excludes non-mandatory elements of scope 3 emissions as these are not material to our organisation activities.
+- to pursue efforts to limit the temperature increase even further to 1.5°C." 2.1.3.
+The United Kingdom (UK) is committed to deliver on the Paris Agreement by vigorously pursuing a target to reduce greenhouse gas (GHG) emissions to 'net zero' by 2050, ending the UK's contribution to global warming within 28 years.
+This was - enshrined in law in June 2019 through amendments to the 2050 GHG emissions reduction target in the Climate Change Act 2008 from at least 80% to at least 100%, otherwise known as 'net zero'.
+The Conference of Parties (COP) 26 & 27 continued the push for further reductions in emissions. - 2.1.4.
+NSSLGlobal's CRMP demonstrates our commitment to reduce greenhouse gas emissions from our own sites and operations with the aim of having net zero greenhouse gas emissions by 2050 or sooner.
+We have used guidance from PPN 06/21 Carbon Reduction Plan guidance in the generation of this CRMP. - 2.1.5.
+As NSSLGlobal Ltd is classified as a large unquoted company under the definitions set in Section 465 and 466, Chapter 15 of Companies Act 2006, it needs to comply with the new government legislation implemented by The Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 ("the 2018 Regulations") on Streamlined Energy and Carbon Reporting (SECR).
+To fulfil this commitment, we have measured our UK Energy and greenhouse gas emissions as classified within scope 1, 2 & mandatory elements of scope 3 (of the SECR) which are presented in tables 1, 2 & 3.
+This statement excludes nonmandatory elements of scope 3 emissions as these are not material to our organisation activities.